Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after consuming your snack.
-This can help your body use up some of the glucose more effectively.
+Engage in light physical activity, like a short walk, after consuming your snack to help your body process the sugar more efficiently.

 Monitor and Adjust